These are some of the companies impacted by the Silicon Valley Bank collapse

 Rippling

-SVB customer Rippling, an online payroll provider ranked one of the top companies of 2022 by Y Combinator, and the top fastest growing startup by the SF Business Times, struggled to provide services to its own clients upon SVB's collapse.
+SVB customer Rippling, an online payroll provider ranked one of the top companies of 2022 by Y Combinator and the top fastest growing startup by the SF Business Times, struggled to provide services to its own clients after SVB collapsed.

 "Our business didn't bank with Silicon Valley Bank, just our payroll provider did.
 So we were very unfortunate to be caught up in this situation," Flow Health CEO Alex Meshkin told CBS News.
 "Our employees were not able to be paid on time on Friday.
 We have resolved the situation and by this morning everyone will be paid."